 First, students learn what disciplinary context and broad purpose they are working in, and then they learn the specific purpose and their role.
 Second, students are given a text or texts to read and tasks to work on as they read that text.
-As students engage with the texts and tasks, they complete comprehension items, which are situated within the tasks, as illustrated in Exhibit C.1.
-Third, design features such as item formats, UDEs, and process data are used to leverage the digital assessment environment to measure how well students perform on the blocks.
+As students engage with the texts and tasks, they complete comprehension items, which are situated within the tasks, as illustrated in Exhibit 1.
+Third, design features such as item formats, UDEs, and process data are used to leverage the digital assessment environment to measure, as precisely as possible, how well students perform on the blocks.
 The relationships among all of these features of the assessment are synergistic.
 The disciplinary context and broad reading purpose drive the specific reading purpose, reader role, selection of texts, and the tasks; all of which, in turn, inform the comprehension items.
 Items are created in relation to item response formats, as different formats are used to collect different kinds of information.
 Similarly, all assessment components inform the use of UDEs because UDEs are used to help ensure that all students can gain access to the tasks required of them to complete the assessment and that the assessment measures students' reading comprehension of the texts and not something else (e.g., how well they can read or follow test directions).
 In this manner, a well-integrated block results, with all of the parts working in tandem.

-Exhibit C.1 illustrates the assessment components and their relationship to one another.
+Exhibit 1 illustrates the assessment components and their relationship to one another.
 Each block defines a disciplinary context, broad purpose, block-specific purpose, and reader role.
 Each block also outlines 2-3 tasks, which are explicitly stated to the reader and which might include sub-tasks, for readers to complete as they read one or more texts.
 For each task, there might be one or more comprehension items.
 UDEs are only employed as needed to bolster construct validity and ensure better measurement of the reading comprehension construct.
 Similarly, process data are only collected in places where developers think it might be useful for understanding why students perform the way that they do or for informing revision or future research and development.

-As developers develop a block, they make decisions about each of the components described in Exhibit C.1.
-This exhibit provides one sample approach to an assessment block; other approaches are possible that would have variations in the components (e.g., the number of tasks and texts).
+As developers develop a block, they make decisions about each of the components described in Exhibit 1.
 In the following section, we describe some of the different considerations developers might think about as they make decisions about the assessment components illustrated.

-Disciplinary Context: Literature, Social Studies, OR Science Broad Purpose: RDU or RSP Block Name: BLOCK UDEs and Process Data, as Needed Specific Purpose and Reader Role: TASKS AND TEXTS Task 2.2 Task 1 Task 2.1 Task 3 Specific Purpose: Specific Purpose: Specific Purpose: Specific Purpose: Text(s): COMPREHENSION ITEMS 1 or More 1 or More 1 or More 1 or More Items Items Items ITEM RESPONSE FORMATS, UDEs, PROCESS DATA Selected Item Selected Item Selected Item Selected Item Response Formats Response Formats Response Formats Digital features are purposefully selected according to the specific contexts, purposes, tasks, texts, and items of each block.
+Disciplinary Context: Literature, Social Studies, OR Science Broad Purpose: RDU or RSP Block Name: UDEs Specific Purpose and Reader Role: and Process Data, TASKS AND TEXTS Task 2.2 Task 1 Task 3 Specific Purpose: Specific Purpose: Specific Purpose: Specific Purpose: Text(s): as Needed COMPREHENSION ITEMS 1 or More 1 or More 1 or More 1 or More Items Items Items Items ITEM RESPONSE FORMATS, UDEs, PROCESS DATA DIGITAL FEATURES Selected Item Selected Item Selected Item Selected Item Response Formats Response Formats Response Formats Response Formats Digital features are purposefully selected according to the specific contexts, purposes, tasks, texts, and items of each block.
 Therefore, only a handful of carefully selected digital features will be used in each block.
 UDEs are only used when they serve to improve the measurement of the reading comprehension construct.

-Exhibit C.1.
+Exhibit 1.
 Design Components of a 2026 NAEP Reading Assessment Block